Apurbo73/Train-Even-or-Odd-CC/README.md

 * The program calculates and compares the sum of elements at even vs odd positions for each test case.
 * It outputs the maximum of the two sums.

+This C++ program reads multiple test cases.
+For each test case, it takes an array of integers and calculates two sums: one for elements at even indices (representing "odd days") and one for elements at odd indices (representing "even days").
+It then prints the larger of these two sums.

+The logic works by looping through the array and using the index to separate even and odd positions.
+After summing the values accordingly, it uses the `max` function to determine which sum is greater and prints that value for each test case.